What Is PKI? The Ultimate Guide to Public Key Infrastructure

 Asymmetric Encryption (Public Key Cryptography)

-Asymmetric encryption, also known as Public Key Encryption, is a more secure method of encryption, and it’s used in public key infrastructure.
+Asymmetric encryption, also known as Public Key Encryption is the more secure method used in public key infrastructure.
 It uses two keys, a private key and a public key.
 Messages are encoded with a public key, which is shared and available to anyone, but only the person with the private key can decode the message.

-Proper key management is not an ancillary concern within these systems.
-It is a core requirement, and it sits at the heart of any well-implemented cryptographic framework, ensuring that as networks scale, the underlying data stays protected against unauthorized access.
+Note: Proper key management is not an ancillary concern within these systems.
+It is a core requirement, and it sits at the heart of any well-implemented cryptographic framework, ensuring that as networks scale the underlying data stays protected against unauthorized access.

 Example of Asymmetric Encryption